How to Make Your Project Appear in ChatGPT, Grok & Perplexity (2026)

 - "Top [your category] projects 2026"

-- "How does [your protocol] work?"
+- "How does [your product] work?"

 For each prompt, document: Does your project appear?
 In what position?
 Who else appears?
 What sources does the AI cite?
 This creates your baseline.